firehol/firehol/doc/firehol/firehol-nat.5.md

 `persistent` is used when the statement is given alternatives (i.e. many destination servers for `dnat`, many source IPs for `snat`, many ports for `redirect`).
 It will attempt to keep each client on the same nat map.
-See below for more information about persistance.
+See below for more information about persistence.

 The `nat` helper takes one of the following sub-commands: